-If you are going through or considering, a divorce, child custody is one of the most important issues you want to focus on.
+If you are considering a divorce, child custody is one of the most important issues you want to focus on.
 As of 2016, a new child custody law is now in effect in Illinois.
-To understand how this new law applies to your child custody arrangement, it may be important for you to speak to a child custody lawyer who could determine how this statewide law applies to the unique facts of your situation in Bolingbrook.
-Speak with a capable family attorney that could pursue a positive outcome for all parties involved.
+To understand how this new law applies to your child custody arrangement, it is important for you to speak to a child custody lawyer who could determine how this law applies to the unique facts of your situation.

 While child custody is now referred to as allocation of parental responsibility in Illinois courts, the legal standard for child custody under Illinois Code §602.7 has remained the same.
-When determining the proper custody agreement, a judge will make a final decision based on whatever is in the best interest of your child.
+When determining the proper custody agreement, your judge will decide based on whatever is in the best interest of your child.

 This standard will direct the judge to determine child custody based on several factors.
 These factors include but are not limited to: